mateuseap/mateuseap/README.md

 ### 😁 About me

 #####
-- 👨‍💻 I'm 21 years old and a Computer Engineering undergraduate student at CIn/UFPE.
+- 👨‍💻 I'm 21 years old and a Computer Science undergraduate student at CIn/UFPE.
 - ❤ Passionate about learning new programming languages and helping others by using technology.

 ###